-At the Kramer Law Firm in Orlando, Florida, we draft prenuptial agreements to address matters of property division, estate matters, financial support, and many other important future considerations should the marriage end in separation or divorce.
+At the New Future Divorce & Family Law Firm in Orlando, Florida, we draft prenuptial agreements to address matters of property division, estate matters, financial support, and many other important future considerations should the marriage end in separation or divorce.

 A Florida prenuptial agreement, also called a “prenup” or premarital contract, is a carefully planned, well thought-out legal contract between two people who are to be married.
 Not every couple needs a prenuptial agreement.
 For those who do, it actually becomes an exercise in financial management and asset protection.